RSNA/ASNR/ SIRF Comparative Effectiveness Research Training

 - Not have been principal investigators on an externally funded CER project.

-- Have the support of the department chair at their institution, including release time to participate in the live virtual workshop and time to complete all assignments.
+- Have the support of the department chair at their institution, including release time to attend the 1½-day, in-person workshop and time to complete all assignments.

 - Have a viable research idea known to match current CER priorities.